prebid/prebid.github.io/dev-docs/modules/userId.md

 ### RampID

-RampID, provided by [LiveRamp](https://liveramp.com) is a single person-based identifier which allows marketers, platforms and publishers to perform personalized segmentation, targeting and measurement use cases that require a consistent, cross-channel view of the user in anonymous spaces.
+RampID, formerly known as IdentityLink, provided by [LiveRamp](https://liveramp.com) is a single person-based identifier which allows marketers, platforms and publishers to perform personalized segmentation, targeting and measurement use cases that require a consistent, cross-channel view of the user in anonymous spaces.

 Add it to your Prebid.js package with: